 Scottsdale Irrigation Scheme - Under Development

 The scheme design comprises of a dam on Camden Rivulet, a tributary of the St Patrick's River, to store winter flows.
-In the summer, water would be pumped via a 7km pipeline over the Sidling Range and then down by gravity through a mini-hydro station, to the existing Headquarters Road dam.
-Water allocated to this scheme would flow through an 81 km underground pipeline around Scottsdale and on to the Waterhouse area.
-There would also be direct releases to boost flows in the Great Forester River, Hurst Creek and Brid River for direct take.
+In the summer, water will be pumped via a 7km pipeline over the Sidling Range and then down by gravity through a mini-hydro station, to the existing Headquarters Road dam.
+Water allocated to this scheme will flow through an 8km underground pipeline around Scottsdale and on to the Waterhouse area.
+There will also be direct releases to boost flows in the Great Forester River, Hurst Creek and Brid River for direct take.

 Overview / Pricing / Maps